 A study of the SPC quality function within the manufacturing environment for data collection, organization, and analysis.
 The course includes techniques used to construct check sheets and control charts for variable and attribute data to determine process control and capability.
 In conjunction with the above, the diagnostic journey will include Pareto charts, and cause and effect diagrams along with reading and interpretation of manufacturing blueprints and GD&T. Also included are the techniques and instruments used in measuring product characteristics.
 Computer methods will be discussed.
-(Prerequisite: ITMF 1010, MATH 1630, and MATH 1530 or consent of instructor) S
+(Prerequisite: ITMF 1010, and completion of all remedial and developmental mathematics courses or consent of instructor) S